Malwprotector/wall-1/README.md

-# Wall-1
+# Wall-1 Discord Bot
-*This is the source code of my wall-1 discord bot.
-You can see the project page <a href='http://main.st4lwolf.org/projects/wall-1/index.html'>here.</a>*

-**File information:**
-When you access the directory for a release, there are several files.
-The file with the `.py` extension (in the above example `wall-1.py`) is simply the complete wall-1 code.
-Please note that if you wish to use it and/or modify the code, you must enter your discord bot token in the end of the file.
-You can simply get it on discord developer portal.

-**`requirements.txt`.**
-This one is mainly used to tell your hosting service which python libraries to install.
-In this case, wall-1 uses manies pyton libraries, so we can install it by using this file.

-**Credits:**
--I've started to build the random story generator from <a href='https://trinket.io/python/37f7ad3152'>this project.</a>

--mc-seed-converter tool is based from an old project from me, you can find it <a href='https://github.com/Malwprotector/mc-seed-converter'>here.</a>
+This repository contains the source code for the Wall-1 Discord bot.

+## Overview

+Wall-1 is a multifunctional Discord bot with various features and generation tools.
+It's designed to provide different utilities and entertain users with commands that generate stories, jokes, perform Google searches, translate text, and more.

+## Features

+- Internet search functionality integrated into the bot

+- Language translation functionality

+- Bot translated into almost every language

+- **(in development)** Integration of a neural network into the bot to enable users to chat with it

+- Random story generator included

+- Random joke generator included

+- Tool for converting minecraft generation seeds from one edition to another

+## Files in Releases

+- `wall-1.py`: This file contains the complete code for the Wall-1 bot.

+- `requirements.txt`: This file specifies the Python libraries required by the bot.
+It helps in installing necessary dependencies for the bot to function.

+- `.env`: You'll need to put your Discord bot's token in this file.
+You can obtain the token from the Discord developer portal.

+## Usage

+To run the bot, ensure you have Python installed and fulfill the requirements mentioned in `requirements.txt`.
+Add your Discord bot token at the `.env` file before running the bot.

+## Disclaimer

+Before using or modifying the code, ensure compliance with Discord's terms of service and community guidelines.

+Feel free to contribute or suggest improvements to this project!

+## Credits and Acknowledgements

+- **Random Story Generator**: Part of this project originated from a random story generator project that you can find [here](https://trinket.io/python/37f7ad3152).

+- **mc-seed-converter Tool**: Based on an earlier project and can be found [here](https://github.com/Malwprotector/mc-seed-converter).

-Powered and made with <3 by St4lW | https://github.com/malwprotector
+- Powered and Made with ❤️ by [me](https://main.st4lwolf.org/)